How To Build An Online Community [8 Secrets You Never Knew]

 • learn and collaborate on businesses/projects

 The best place to start your community guidelines is a mission statement.
-Before you get to the specific do’s and don’ts, it’s important to spell out why your community exists and what it hopes to achieve.

 A mission statement is a formal summary that outlines the general purpose of your community and the business goals you want to achieve with it.
 What do you hope to accomplish with this community?
 How does it help reinforce your brand’s values?

 Avoiding ambiguity is crucial when stating your community guidelines.
-Don’t just say: “Comments should not be rude or derogatory” as that can be open to subjective interpretation.
+Don’t just say: “Comments should not be rude or derogatory”, as that can be open to subjective interpretation.
 Better to give examples of the kind of comments that won’t be tolerated, such as: “Comments that degrade on the basis of race, religion, gender, age, or abilities are not acceptable.
 Such comments will be moderated and possibly deleted.”

 Regardless of the type of community, you’re aiming for, there should be some rules regarding the following fundamental areas: